Odessa shooter called FBI with ‘rambling’ statement after being fired before shooting, police say

-ODESSA, Texas — Authorities say the gunman in a West Texas rampage was fired from his job and called both police and the FBI before the mass shooting began.
+ODESSA, Texas — The gunman in a spate of violence after a routine traffic stop in West Texas had been fired from his job and called both police and the FBI before the shooting began, authorities said Monday.

-Odessa Police Chief Michael Gerke said Monday that 36-year-old Seth Aaron Ator had been fired over the weekend from Journey Oil Field Services.
+Odessa Police Chief Michael Gerke said 36-year-old Seth Aaron Ator had been fired over the weekend from Journey Oil Services.
 He said both Ator and the company called 911 after being fired Saturday but that Ator was gone by the time police showed up.
-FBI special agent Christopher Combs says Ator’s statements on the FB tip line were “rambling.”
+FBI special agent Christopher Combs says Ator’s statements on the phone were “rambling.”

-FBI agent said that the gunman ‘was on a long spiral of going down’ before he was fired from job ahead of West Texas mass shooting.
+Authorities said Ator killed seven people and injured at least 22 others Saturday before officers killed him outside a busy movie theater in Odessa.

-Ator was stopped 15 minutes later by a Texas state trooper on an interstate for failing to signal a lane change.
-Authorities say Ator opened fire on the troopers and fled, shooting at random passers-by and vehicles.
+Online court records show Ator was arrested in 2001 for a misdemeanor offense that would not have prevented him from legally purchasing firearms in Texas, although authorities have not said where Ator got the “AR style” weapon he used.

 Sign up for Daily Newsletters